-Table 17.225.040
+l able 17.225.040

-Single-Family
+Standard Multi-family Single -family

-Standard Multifamily Attached Detached
+Attached Detached

-Net density 8 12 -16 dua 8 - 12- - 16 dua 8 - 12 - 16 dua
+Net density 12-16 dua 12-16 dua 12-16 dua

-(2) Screening.
-New lots used for medium density residential purposes created adjacent to low density residential (LDR) districts shall employ a screening technique at the perimeter of the project.
-New perimeter MDR lots abutting LDR districts, not including public rights-of-way or dedicated public open space, shall be no less than 80 percent of the lot area of the minimum lot size of the abutting LDR district.
-Setbacks from the property lines of abutting LDR land shall be no less than 80 percent of the setback requirement of the abutting LDR district.
-For example, if the abutting property is zoned LDR-8.5, a 7,000-square-foot minimum lot size, and the MDR lots abutting the LDR district may not be less than 5,600 square feet.
+- (2) Screening.
+New lots used for medium density residential purposes created adjacent to low density residential (LDR) districts shall employ a screening technique at the perimeter of the project. - New perimeter MDR lots abutting LDR districts, not including public rights-of-way or (3) dedicated public open space, shall be no less than 80 percent of the lot area of the minimum lot size of the abutting LDR district.
+Setbacks from the property lines of abutting LDR land shall be no less than 80% of the setback requirement of the abutting LDR district.
+For example, if the abutting property is zoned LDR-8.5, a 7,000 square foot minimum lot size, and the MDR lots abutting the LDR district may not be less than 5,600 square feet.